-A common myth for newcomers to the espresso machine world is that one needs a double boiler machine to extract espresso and steam/froth milk at the same time.
+A common myth for newcomers to the espresso machine world is that one needs a dual boiler espresso machine to extract espresso and steam/froth milk at the same time.
 This myth is false.
 Please read Heat Exchanger vs Double Boiler prior to reading this page.

 Below are four generic representations of typical heat exchanger systems.
 Each diagram is a cylinder representing the boiler, either a horizontal orientation or vertical.
 The blue in the boiler represents the water level.
 The black line with the yellow sleeve represents the autofill sensor.